Ralith/hecs/README.md

 ### Other Libraries

-hecs would not exist if not for the great work done by others to introduce and develop the ECS paradigm in the Rust ecosystem.
-In particular:
+hecs owes a great deal to the free exchange of ideas in Rust's ECS library ecosystem.
+Particularly influential examples include:

+- [bevy], which continually pushes the envelope for performance and ergonomics in the context of a batteries-included framework
-- [specs] played a key role in popularizing ECS in Rust
+- [specs], which was key in popularizing ECS in Rust
-- [legion] reduced boilerplate and improved cache locality with sparse components

-hecs builds on these successes by focusing on further simplification, boiling the paradigm down to a minimal, light-weight and ergonomic core, without compromising on performance or flexibility.
+- [legion], which demonstrated archetypal memory layout and trait-less components

+If hecs doesn't suit you, one of those might do the trick!

 ## License